dmeents/semantic-release-yarn/README.md

 ### Configuration

-> Packages will be published to the registry specified in the package.json file
+> Packages will be published to the registry specified in the package.json file, if none is found it will be look for
+> one
+> in the .yarnrc.yml file

 > Your repository must be using `yarn@berry` and have a `.yarnrc.yml` file.